ubc-library-rc/gis-dhsi/content/day3/6-storymaps-overview.md

 ### Understanding the ArcGIS Online platform
 {: .no_toc}
 As an online platform, ArcGIS StoryMap is part of Esri's larger ArcGIS Online suite of proprietary tools.
 ArcGIS Online is a cloud-based software that allows you to create and organize geospatial projects, which can come in the form of spatial narratives, data files created with desktop GIS applications, interactive web maps, dashboards, and more.
-Today's workshop will focus on the StoryMaps application, as well as the online mapping tool which we will use to make an interactive map we will then embed in our StoryMap.
+Our focus will be on the StoryMaps application, as well as the online mapping tool which we will use to make an interactive map we will then embed in our StoryMap.
 Understanding the workflow required to upload spatial data into ArcGIS online and create a basic visualization via the online mapping tools is an advantageous skill to have.
 Furthermore, any map you wish to include in your StoryMap, be it static or dynamic, must be prepared yourself.
 The only maps you can make from within StoryMaps are "map tours" where locations are selected to correspond to text and/or multimedia documentation.

 ### Why Choose ArcGIS Online?